 The Takeaway

-Automated valuation models, or AVMs, have already changed the real estate industry — and have the power to continue to do so as technology improves and advances.
-However, human appraisals still have an irreplaceable role in today’s market, ensuring the best accuracy for tax assessments and sales.
+AVMs have had a significant impact on the real estate industry and will continue to do so as technology improves and advances.
+However, human appraisals still have an irreplaceable role in today’s market in terms of accuracy for tax assessments and sales.

 Looking for an affordable option for a home mortgage loan?
 SoFi can help: We offer low down payments (as little as 3% - 5%*) with our competitive and flexible home mortgage loans.
 Plus, applying is extra convenient: It's online, with access to one-on-one help.